-When using AnQiCMS to build a website and design templates, you may encounter a common problem: when outputting some content in the template, the tags that were originally expected to be displayed as HTML effects are automatically converted to plain text, for example,<p>这是段落</p>变成了&lt;p&gt;这是段落&lt;/p&gt;This makes the content lose its original style and structure.
-Understanding this problem and knowing how to handle it is very important for template developers.
+When using AnQiCMS to build a website and design templates, you may encounter a common problem: when outputting some content in the template, the tags that were originally expected to be displayed as HTML are automatically converted to plain text, for example,<p>这是段落</p>Became&lt;p&gt;这是段落&lt;/p&gt;This has lost the original style and structure of the content.
+Understanding this issue and knowing how to handle it is very important for template developers.

 Why does AnQiCMS template automatically escape HTML tags?

-Firstly, it is important to clarify that this automatic escaping is not a system failure, but an important security mechanism designed to prevent cross-site scripting (XSS) attacks.
-Imagine if the system directly outputs any user input content without distinction, malicious users might insert a segment of code into the text.<script>alert('XSS攻击');</script>代码。Once this code is rendered on the page, it will execute in other visitors' browsers, potentially stealing user information, tampering with page content, and so on.
+It should be clearly stated that this automatic escaping is not a system failure, but an important security mechanism designed to prevent cross-site scripting (XSS) attacks.
+Imagine if the system were to output any user input without distinction, malicious users might insert a segment<script>alert('XSS攻击');</script>Code.
+Once this code is rendered on the page, it will execute in the browsers of other visitors, potentially stealing user information, tampering with page content, and so on.

-To avoid such security risks, AnQiCMS (and many other modern template engines, such as Django, etc.) defaults to escaping variable content fetched from the backend database.
-This means that all special characters that could be parsed as tags by the browser, such as</>/&/"/',will be converted to the corresponding HTML entities, ensuring they are displayed as plain text rather than executed by the browser.
+To avoid such security risks, AnQiCMS (and many other modern template engines like Django) defaults to escaping HTML content retrieved from the backend database.
+This means that all special characters that may be parsed as tags by the browser, such as</>/&/"/'It will be converted to the corresponding HTML entity, ensuring that they are displayed as plain text and not executed by the browser.

-How to output content directly: two main methods
+How to output content directly: two main methods.

 Method one: use|safeFilter

 This is the most commonly used and most direct method, suitable for when you need to output the original HTML content contained in a single variable.
-In AnQiCMS templates, you can do this by adding|safeTo implement a filter.
+In the AnQiCMS template, you can add|safeTo implement a filter.

 <div>